 Disable the ignition system.
 You can do this by simply disconnecting the electrical connector from the ignition coil pack.
 This will prevent the ignition coil pack from creating and delivering spark to the spark plug wires.

-What you'll see is the needle on the gauge climb, as the engine cranks, and then stop.
-When the needle stops climbing, have your helper stop cranking the engine.
+When the tester's needle stops climbing, have your helper stop cranking the engine.

 Let's take a look at how to interpret your test results: